 Where to Find:

-In the Portfolio Designer, on the left sidebar under Manage, click on Project Fields.
+In the left sidebar, click Manage and select Custom Project Fields.
 Then click the pencil icon to the far right of the Project Fields pane to configure the Stage Gates.

 Please note that the Project Fields view is only available to administrators.